 If you have an established, long-term relationship with one particular financial institution (through multiple accounts, savings, checking, business, etc.), you are likely to get your best deal by negotiating your mortgage through that same institution and seeking their advice.

-If you are a convenience shopper and you are not concerned about the cost, and you want to locate the easiest and quickest loan available, you would be best suited to use your real estate agency lender or home builder.
+If you are a convenience shopper who isn’t concerned about the cost and you want to locate the easiest/quickest home loan available, you may be able to get a mortgage through your real estate agency or home builder.

 As an additional bit of mortgage advice, depending on how long you plan to stay in the home, you’ll need to decide whether you want an adjustable-rate mortgage (ARM) or a fixed-rate mortgage (FRM).
-ARMs tend to have lower initial payments, but can expose the buyer to higher payments later on in the loan term.
-An FRM may have higher payments in the early years, but the payments will not increase over time.
+ARMs tend to have lower initial monthly mortgage payments, but can expose the buyer to higher payments later on in the loan term.
+An FRM may seem to have higher payments in the early years, but these payments will not increase over time.